neopragma/tdd-java-ps/docs/Package_samples.md

 The mock stands in for a BufferedReader instance that would probably be connected to a file in "real life."
 We are not checking the functionality of the file system, so we don't want the test case to be subject to failures due to file issues.

+## Class StreetAddressTest

+This class illustrates how to trick the test coverage metrics by writing meaningless examples that all pass.
+It checks class ```StreetAddress```, which contains code that does not work.

+You will see this sort of thing in code bases that you support.
+Do not do this as a way to satisfy management-imposed test coverage targets.
+Fix the test suites properly.

 ## Class TestNames

 This class provides several examples of test method naming conventions that are commonly used.
 There are quite a few more, as well.